 For the initial three years, the CLIx offerings are focused on specific geographies (Rajasthan, Chhattisgarh, Mizoram, Telangana) where identified learner groups (teachers and students) will use the resources.
 The selected geographies represent the focus communities of the CLIx initiative.
 These are youth from underserved and marginalised areas, largely within the government educational system.
 Curricular offerings are in the form of courses/modules.
 Courses are from two to three months’ duration each, while individual modules span from two to three weeks.
 CLIx Mathematics and Science are aligned with the existing school curriculum, whereas CLIx English is focused on Communicative English, outside of the school curriculum.
 At least two full academic cycles of curricular offerings will be integrated into the existing school curricula.

 Technology is an integral part of CLIx and it is being thoughtfully used to design the curricular offerings (modules/courses).
-For some components of the CLIx offerings, Information and communications technology (ICT) infrastructure is essential.
-In almost Indian states, most government high schools and higher secondary schools have received such infrastructure through the ICT@Schools scheme.
-CLIx is using the existing infrastructure wherever feasible, and trying to build on it, as needed, through support from state and other agencies.
+For some components of the CLIx offerings, Information and Communications Technology (ICT) infrastructure is essential.
+In most of the Indian states, government high schools and higher secondary schools have received such infrastructure through the ICT@Schools scheme.
+CLIx is using the existing infrastructure wherever feasible and trying to build on it, as needed, through support from state and other agencies.

 Implementation partners for CLIx

 Through TISS we have partnered with the state governments of the four selected states, for CLIx to achieve maximum scale and impact.
 We have signed MoUs with the state governments of Rajasthan, Mizoram and Telangana and have a formal understanding with UNICEF, Chhattisgarh.